-The long term objective of the Melbourne Business School is to be among the top-ranked providers of business education within its region (Asia-Pacific).
-In addition the Melbourne Business School aims to be the first choice of students and clients seeking award and non-award educational experiences in its region and esteemed globally as a leading supplier of academic and business-relevant research.
+The long-term objective of the Melbourne Business School is to be among the top-ranked providers of business education within its region (Asia-Pacific).
+In addition, the Melbourne Business School aims to be the first choice of students and clients seeking business education experiences in its region and esteemed globally as a leading supplier of academic and business-relevant research.